phicus/krill-user-guide/docs/src/krill2/installer-tools/index.md

 ![ISP Customer Dashboard](@images/krill2/installer-tools/0001.png)

 By filling the 3 gaps, the CPE's provision is processed.
-After that, the monitoring information will appear and the information can be modified in the CPE's file that appears here: [módulo Customers](/krill2/isp-customer/cpes.html#edicion-de-cpes).
+After that, the monitoring information will appear and the information can be modified in the CPE's file that appears here: [Customers module](/krill2/isp-customer/cpes.html#edicion-de-cpes).

 ::: tip
 We can put the serial number in three different ways: